2blnot2b/SE14_AI-Basics/02_Knowledge&Reasoning/KNIGHTSKNAVES.md

       - Result:

-          Almost the same logic as by puzzle 0, but here character A said a sentence that is against the game rule which is A and B can only be either a knight or a knave.
+          In puzzle 1, the reasoning is almost the same as the on used in puzzle 0, but now with a clear clue that there is character B in play!
+Character A said a sentence that is against the game rule, which is A and B can only be either a knight or a knave.
 Each character being both at the same time is prohibited and both characters having the same classes (a knave and a knave or a knight and a knight) is also prohibited.
 In my implementation, the decisive point is where I added the sentence that A is actually a knight if B can confirm that B is actually a knave which by nature is impossible since it is prohibited by the game rule, but the machine doesn't know that.

           Since I explained this in my approach strategy and the approach for the result is always the same, I will stop writting in the next puzzles and let my comments guide you.